Half-Baked-Code/Durbeen/ReferenceBooks/scoring_rubrics/Scoring Rubrics in the Classroom_ Using Performance Criteria for Assessing and Improving Student Performance by Judith A. Arter.md

 *Second best way to convert rubric scores to grades:* Decide from the descriptions in the rubric what grade each score should earn.
 For example, "4" and "5" might be an "A," "3" might be a "B," and "2" might be a "C." Therefore, all 4s and 5s would convert to whatever percentage you give As, say 90%, 3s would convert to 80%, 2s would convert to 70%, and 1s would convert to 60%.
 In this case, what grade would Agatha get?

-#### **Bottom Line on Grading**
+### **Bottom Line on Grading**

 Unless teachers completely agree on the elements that should be included in a grade (achievement, motivation, ability, etc.) and factor them into grading in consistent ways, the meaning of grades will vary from classroom to classroom.
 While there is much more to say on this subject, we'llleave you with the following contention: To make grading more meaningful and consistent, separate grades that describe achievement from grades for other factors, such as progress, effort, work completion, behavior, and so forth.
 Otherwise, students could earn the same grade for very different reasons.
 How effective is such a communication system?

-<span id="page-97-0"></span>And convert rubric scores to grades in ways that make sense-not percentages but logic rules.
+And convert rubric scores to grades in ways that make sense-not percentages but logic rules.
 The grade needs to reflect the actual achievement; how will you ensure that it does?
 Whatever methods you decide to use, make sure everyone (teachers, students, parents, and the community) understands the scheme and supports it.

-#### **Chapter Summary**
+### **Chapter Summary**

 In this chapter, we described setting performance standards based on rubrics to answer the question "How good is good enough?"
 We looked at several ways in which performance standards are set for district, state, and national